 Leaking Fluids: A puddle under your car is never a good sign.
 Common leaks include engine oil, coolant, and transmission fluid.
 Each fluid plays a vital role in your car’s operation:

-Keep an eye on your temperature gauge.
-If it climbs into the red zone, pull over and turn off the engine immediately!
+Overheating Engine: Keep an eye on your temperature gauge.
+If it climbs into the red zone, pull over and turn off the engine immediately.
 Running a car with an overheating engine can cause serious damage, including warped cylinder heads, blown head gaskets, and even melted pistons.
-Let the engine cool down completely before attempting to restart it, and consider adding coolant if the level is low.
+Let the engine cool down completely before attempting to restart it.
+Consider adding coolant if the level is low.
 However, if the overheating persists, consult a mechanic as soon as possible to diagnose the cause and prevent further damage.

 Quality Engine Oil - Parts4 Bega